microsoft/PQCrypto-SIDH/README.md

 * SIDHp503: matching the post-quantum security of SHA3-256 (level 2).
 * SIDHp610: matching the post-quantum security of AES192 (level 3).
 * SIDHp751: matching the post-quantum security of AES256 (level 5).

+It also includes the following compressed KEM schemes:

+* SIKEp434_compressed: matching the post-quantum security of AES128 (level 1).
+* SIKEp503_compressed: matching the post-quantum security of SHA3-256 (level 2).
+* SIKEp610_compressed: matching the post-quantum security of AES192 (level 3).
+* SIKEp751_compressed: matching the post-quantum security of AES256 (level 5).

+And the following compressed ephemeral key exchange schemes:

+* SIDHp434_compressed: matching the post-quantum security of AES128 (level 1).
+* SIDHp503_compressed: matching the post-quantum security of SHA3-256 (level 2).
+* SIDHp610_compressed: matching the post-quantum security of AES192 (level 3).
+* SIDHp751_compressed: matching the post-quantum security of AES256 (level 5).

+The compressed schemes exhibit reduced public keys at the expense of longer computing times.
+Their implementation is based on [11], which in turn is based on and improves upon [9] and [10].
+Note that the supported compressed schemes are not compatible with the compressed variants submitted to the NIST PQC standardization process (round 2), which are based on [10].

 The library was developed by [Microsoft Research](http://research.microsoft.com/) for experimentation purposes.